 Probate Registry opening hours are between 9.30am-4.30pm

-If a person dies leaving assets in South Australia, a legal personal representative may need to apply to the Court for a grant through CourtSA.
+When a person dies leaving assets in South Australia, a legal personal representative may need to apply to the Court for a grant through the Electronic System hereinafter called CourtSA.

 The Probate Registry of the Supreme Court of South Australia issues grants recognising that appointment of a legal personal representative.
-There must be an asset in South Australian for the Probate Registry to have jurisdiction to issue a grant – section 5 Administration and Probate Act 1919.
+There must be an asset in South Australian for the Probate Registry to have jurisdiction to issue a grant – rule 356.17(1).

-There are a few ways to obtain a grant.
+There are a number of ways to obtain a grant.
 You may either:

-• instruct a solicitor to act on your behalf;
+• instruct a lawyer to act on your behalf;

 • authorise the Public Trustee to act as administrator;

-• consent to a trustee company to acting as executor or administrator; or
+• consent to a trustee company acting as executor or administrator; or

-• make the application yourself (without a solicitor).
+• make the application yourself as a personal applicant (without a lawyer).

-If you have elected to proceed as a self-represented litigant it is strongly recommended you consider Practice Note 1 of 2022
+If you have elected to proceed as a personal applicant it is strongly recommended you consider rule 351.8.

-The questions on CourtSA do not cover all possible situations and it may be that when your application is examined further questions will be raised.
+The questions asked in an application on CourtSA do not cover all possible situations and it may be that when your application is examined further issues will be raised.

 Depending on the type, size and value of the assets it may not be necessary to obtain a grant in South Australia.
 There is no statutory requirement to obtain a grant in every case.